 Myocarditis or pericarditis can be caused by viruses, other types of infections or medications.

 In B.C., it is recommended that young people get vaccinated.

 “The pluses of vaccination continue to outweigh the minuses,” says Harris.
 “There are clear benefits of mRNA vaccines in reducing hospitalizations and deaths due to COVID-19 infections.”

 While younger people are less likely to experience serious outcomes of COVID-19, having access to a safe and effective vaccine will help protect them against severe COVID-19 disease.
 It will also protect those around them, including vulnerable populations who may not be adequately protected by vaccine.

 If a young person is vaccinated, they are much less likely to spread COVID-19.

 “At BC Children’s, we have immunocompromised children who depend on others to be vaccinated,” says Harris.
 “It’s not just about getting your own child vaccinated for their own protection.
 It’s also about helping to protect others, including immunocompromised children who may not be adequately protected by vaccine or younger children for whom vaccines are not approved for use at this time.”

 Canada is watching the U.S. data because that country has fully vaccinated more children, including with two doses of the Pfizer vaccine.
-As of July 14, more than nine million 12 to 17 year olds in the U.S. have received at least one dose of a COVID-19 vaccine and more than seven million are fully vaccinated.
-In comparison, as of July 3, approximately 1.6 million children aged 12 to 17 in Canada have had at least one dose of a COVID-19 vaccine and about 233,000 are fully vaccinated.
+As of December 5, more than 20 million five to 17 year olds in the U.S. have received at least one dose of a COVID-19 vaccine and more than 14 million are fully vaccinated.
+In comparison, as of November 27, approximately 2.3 million children aged five to 17 in Canada have had at least one dose of a COVID-19 vaccine and about 2.1 million are fully vaccinated.

-The U.S. CDC estimates one case of myocarditis or pericarditis per 100,000 second doses of mRNA vaccine.
+The U.S. CDC estimates two cases of myocarditis or pericarditis per 100,000 second doses of mRNA vaccine.